wmacmillan/data-products/README.md

 Data $\rightarrow$ Information $\rightarrow$ Knowledge $\rightarrow$ Action $\rightarrow$ Results

 A data product company takes data and transforms the data into information.
-The information should be presented in such a way that it easily produces knowledge for the user.^[An AI-product company, by comparison, takes data and produces actions.
-An AI system creates a closed-loop system where results are measured and fed back into the system as data.]
-The goal of a data product company is to efficiently move from data to the conditions for knowledge acquition in the user base.
-For a data product with a subscription fee, users are synonomous with clients.^[N.b.
+The information should be presented in such a way that it easily produces knowledge for the user.[^1] The goal of a data product company is to efficiently move from data to the conditions for knowledge acquition in the user base.
+For a data product with a subscription fee, users are synonomous with clients.[^2]

+[^1]:
+    An AI-product company, by comparison, takes data and produces actions.
+An AI system creates a closed-loop system where results are measured and fed back into the system as data.
+Where your product stops along the DIKAR chain determines the type of firm.

+    1. Data: storage
+    2. Information: analytics
+    3. Knowledge: education
+    4. Action: recommendations
+    5. Results: automation

+    A data product company is one that derives its value proprosition as a function of data.
+A statistic, formally defined, is a function of a sample.
+Thus, an analytics company is a data products company and vice versa.

+[^2]: N.b.
 For a firm like Facebook, the user base and client base are not the same.
-Facebook clients are advitisers, and the users are human chattel.]^[This document will attempt to use the term "client" when referring to applications that run on user-owned hardware.]
+Facebook users are advertisers, and the people that use the Facebook application are human chattel.

 A data product is a combination of three elements: